cloud-commander/band-of-bakers/deploy-prompt.md

 **Stage 5: Deploy**

 - If `--build-local` is not provided, build the Next.js app: `pnpm build`.
 If `--build-local` is provided, verify that the `.next/` folder exists and contains recent artifacts (check `.next/` mtime is within 1 hour of the deploy start); fail if missing or stale.
+- **Bundle Size Check**: After build, run `wrangler deploy --dry-run` and parse the output for "Total Upload: X KiB / gzip: Y KiB".
+Fail if gzipped size exceeds 10 MiB (paid plan limit) or warn if approaching 8 MiB.
+Log the bundle size in the deployment summary.
 - Validate build artifact cache freshness: ensure `node_modules/` and `.next/` cache were generated within the last 24 hours; warn if older and offer to rebuild.
 - Deploy worker: `wrangler deploy --env <env>`.
 - **Health checks (post-deploy):** After deployment, poll the target worker endpoint (e.g., `GET https://<env>.example.com/api/health`) for up to 60 seconds; check for 200 status and response time <2s.
 If health checks fail, automatically trigger rollback (`pnpm deploy:rollback --env=<env> --auto`).